emissary-ingress/emissary/reference/services/tracing-service.md

 - `collector_endpoint` gives the API endpoint of the Zipkin service where the spans will be sent.
 The default value is `/api/v1/spans`
 - `trace_id_128bit` whether a 128bit trace id will be used when creating a new trace instance.
 Defaults to `true`.
 Setting to `false` will result in a 64 bit trace id being used.
-- `shared_span_context` whether client and server spans will shared the same span id.
+- `shared_span_context` whether client and server spans will share the same span id.
 The default value is `true`.

 ### `datadog` driver configurations